Man responsible for fatal Shuswap Lake boat crash out on parole - Salmon Arm Observer

 Reinbrecht was granted full parole on Dec.
 22, 2020, meaning he will serve the remainder of his sentence under supervision in the community.

-According to the Parole Board of Canada’s decision on Reinbrecht’s parole, he had been given day parole since July 9, 2020 and did not violate the curfew or drug and alcohol prohibition which went with it.
+According to the Parole Board of Canada’s decision on Reinbrecht’s parole, he had been out on day parole since July 9, 2020 and did not violate the curfew or drug and alcohol prohibition which went with it.

 The decision states that Reinbrecht must not possess, purchase or consume drugs or alcohol for the remainder of his parole.